 Chop up some watermelon, blend it and pour it in a pitcher.
 The recipe I’m sharing says to strain it and just use the “juice” and that’s certainly a great option.
 But I’m not usually quite that patient, it’s up to you.
 I also throw cucumber slices into the watermelon while blending, for that extra little kick of goodness.

-Add lime juice (or lemon if that’s what you have), gin, simple syrup (or agave), tonic water, thin cucumber slices and you’re good to go!
+Add lime juice (or lemon if that’s what you have), gin, simple syrup (or agave), tonic water, and thin cucumber slices and you’re good to go!
 Skip the gin, if you’re making a batch for the kiddos.
 Add some mint, if you like that kind of thing.

 Simple syrup is just equal parts sugar and water stirred together till combined.
 For big batches, I heat it to dissolve the sugar, then let it cool before using.
 Keep a mason jar in the fridge and you’re ready for cocktails all summer long.